 I went to Brandeis for my BA.
 In the first year we were required to take introductory courses in history, literature, music, and science, and I was intrigued and confused by the possibilities.
-I talked to my advisor, Eugene Black, who gave me advice that I have offered in turn to many of my own students.
+I talked to my advisor, Eugene Black, who gave me advice that I offered in turn to many of my own students.
 Go through the catalog and put a check next to every course you think you would enjoy.
 Then count the checks, and major in that field.
 I did, switched to a history major, and have been hooked ever since.

 I decided that I wanted to become a history professor, which meant I needed a doctorate.
 As always, my parents were entirely supportive although this was not a typical path then for a young woman.
 I went to Yale, earning an MA in History and a Ph.D. in American Studies.